IRI-UW-Bioinformatics/ititer/docs/inference.rst

 Log dilution is standardized to have mean of zero and standard deviation of one for inference.

-Response is left unstandardized in order to set informative priors for `c` and `d`.
-For instance, it is often known *a priori* that at theoretical minimum or maximum concentrations the response will have some known value.
+Response is standardized to have a minimum of 0 and maximum of 1.

 Priors
 ------